thuiar/DeepAligned-Clustering/README.md

 An alignment strategy for clustering with deep neural networks.

 ## Introduction
-This repository provides the PyTorch implementation of the [Deep Aligned Clustering (DeepAligned)](https://arxiv.org/abs/1711.10125)
+This repository provides the PyTorch implementation of the paper [Discovering New Intents with Deep Aligned Clustering](https://arxiv.org/abs/1711.10125)
 - Accepted to [AAAI2021](https://xxx) (Title: "Discovering New Intents with DeepAligned Clustering").

 Cite by: